DorianJov/head-md-time-in-time-out/process/observations.md

 ## Butterfly effect || Causality

+"In chaos theory, the butterfly effect is the sensitive dependence on initial conditions in which a small change in one state[...]can result in large differences in a later state." - Wiki

-How do we experience the domino effect in our life habits and how a sequence of events in time can results to something not wanted.
+How do we experience the domino effect in our life habits and how a sequence of events in time can results to something not wanted or unpredictable.

+ ## Pattern, Speed, Causality okay but why ?

+ - How different time speed can predict certains action ?
+ - With a simple succesion of mouvement can you guess what people are   doing ?
+ - How to create a story evolving with a succesion of movement.